Permiso-io-tools/YetiHunter/README.md

 ## Usage
 ### Authenticating
 #### Authenticating using user and password
-To connect with a Snowflake user and a password, you need to pass those informations, along with the account name, the warehouse name, the database name and optionally the database schema name:
+To connect with a Snowflake user and a password, you need to pass those information, along with the account name, the warehouse name, the database name and optionally the database schema name:
 ````
 $ python3 main.py -a <account id> -u <user> -w <warehouse> -d <database> -am USERPASS
 [*] Successfully Authenticated to warehouse <warehouse> as user <user>!